nisargnparikh/lexical-analyzer/README.md

 # lexical-analyzer in c
-A simple lexical analyzer to identify keywords, identifiers, literals, operators, delimiters etc.
+A simple lexical analyzer to identify keywords, identifiers, literals, operators, delimiters etc and get an output on screen.

 Two ways of input are provided
 1. By entering filename of your code